William C. Hewins, 1970

 Bill currently serves as a mentor for less-advantaged students in the Lee County Florida School System in its Take Stock in Children program.
-In 1972, Bill joined the founders of the Denison Alumni Recruiting Team (DART) with the goal of recruiting the best and brightest students to Denison.
+In 1972, Bill joined the founders of the Denison Alumni Recruiting Team with the goal of recruiting the best and brightest students to Denison.
 He continues to interview prospective students, represent the university at regional career fairs, and serve as a resource for students and families prior to enrollment.
 For many years at Welch’s, Bill provided an international internship program for Denison students.

-As a student at Denison, Bill ran on the varsity track & field team, served as student body treasurer, and was a member of Kappa Sigma fraternity.
+As a student at Denison, Bill ran on the varsity track and field team, served as student body treasurer, and was a member of Kappa Sigma fraternity.
 Some of Bill’s favorite memories from Denison include being mentored by Sam Schaff, the college’s venerable registrar; meeting the love of his life, classmate Joan Kuechle ’70; and the lifelong friendships that he forged with his Kappa Sigma fraternity brothers.

 Bill and Joan now reside in Bonita Springs, Fla., and have two creative, independent children and one fantastic granddaughter.